 This Quarterly Report on Form 10-Q contains statements that are forward-looking and as such are not historical facts.
 This includes, without limitation, statements regarding the financial position, capital structure, dividends, indebtedness, business strategy and plans and objectives of management for future operations, including as they relate to the anticipated effects of the Business Combination.
-These statements constitute projections, forecasts and forward-looking statements, and are not aguarantees of performance.
-Such satements can be identified by the fact that they do not relate strictly to historical or current facts.
+These statements can be identified by the fact that they do not relate strictly to historical or current facts.
 When used in this Quarterly Report on Form 10-Q, words such as "anticipate," "believe," "continue," "could," "estimate," "expect," "intend," "may," "might," "plan," "possible," "potential," "predict," "project," "should," "strive," "would" and similar expressions may identify forward-looking statements, but the absence of these words does not mean that a statement is not forward-looking.
 When we discuss our strategies or plans, including as they relate to the Business Combination, we are making projections, forecasts or forward-looking statements.
 Such statements are based on the beliefs of, as well as assumptions made by and information currently available to, our management.